 Google uses schema markup to figure out what your page is about and what sort of information various pieces of content contain.
 Since the search engine is looking for specific information when creating featured snippets, any sort of help you can provide to help figure out content, is a bonus.

 Using the rel="publisher” tag will tell Google to associate your content with a credible source.
-Since it’s looking specifically for authoritative and trusted websites to feature in the Answer Box, strengthening your credibility is very important.
+Since it’s looking specifically for authoritative and trusted websites to feature in the featured snippet, strengthening your credibility is very important.
 Note that the rel=”author” tag used to be helpful here too, but Google no longer even looks at authorship.

 Use Google Search Console to test your structured data to avoid any errors that block search engines from properly reading your page.
 The structured data report in Google Search Console in Structured Data under Search Appearance will tell you if you’ve got errors on your page.
 Test your code using the structured data testing tool.